joostdekeijzer/wp_eurofxref/readme.txt

 == Description ==

 Using the [currency] shortcode you can convert one currency to another.
-The conversion is based on the rates published by the ECB (updated daily around 3am CET).
+The conversion is based on the rates published by the ECB (updated daily between 2.15 p.m. and 3.00 p.m.
+CET).

 You can change from and to any of the supported currencies.